alex420999/CMLS-Project/README.md

 ### a.
 Chorus

 - **Rate**
   Defines the oscillation frequency of the LFO that modulates the delay time.
-Low rate settings produce slow, undulating modulations; high values yield fast, vibrato-like effects.
+Low rate settings produce slow, undulating modulations while high values yield fast as a vibrato-like effects.

 - **Depth**
   Determines how much the LFO deviates the delay time.
-Low depth yields subtle, natural chorus; higher depth produces wider pitch excursions and a more “liquid” character.
+Low depth yields subtle and natural chorus while higher depth produces wider pitch excursions.

 - **CentreDelay**
   Sets the base delay time around which the LFO applies modulation.
-Short centreDelay creates a bright, tight chorus; longer values make the effect more pronounced, approaching a modulated doubling.
+Short centreDelay creates a bright, tight chorus while longer values make the effect more pronounced approaching a modulated doubling.

 - **Feedback**
   Controls how much of the processed signal is fed back into the chorus loop.
-Positive feedback reinforces the effect’s resonance; negative feedback introduces phase inversions, creating unique timbral interferences.
+Positive feedback reinforces the effect’s resonance and negative feedback introduces phase inversions creating some unique timbral interferences.

 - **MixChorus**
   Balances the clean (dry) and processed (wet) signals.
-Low settings keep the chorus in the background; high settings bring the modulated effect to the forefront.
+Low settings keep the chorus in the background while high settings bring the modulated effect to the forefront.

 ### b.
 Reverb

 - **Size**
   Adjusts the overall decay time (RT60) by simulating different room sizes.
-Increasing size yields a longer decay tail, as in a large hall; reducing it shortens the tail, typical of smaller rooms.
+Increasing size yields a longer decay tail as in a large hall.
+Reducing it shortens the tail, typical of smaller rooms.

 - **Damp**
   Sets the high-frequency damping coefficient in the reverb feedback network.
-Low damping lets high frequencies persist longer for a bright reverb; higher damping applies stronger low-pass filtering, darkening the tail.
+Low damping lets high frequencies persist longer for a bright reverb while higher damping applies stronger low-pass filtering darkening the tail.

 - **Freeze (∞)**
   Activates a buffer freeze: the current reverb buffer content is locked in a unit-gain feedback loop, creating an infinite decay as long as the control remains enabled.

 - **Width**
   Controls the stereo distribution of the reverb feedback.
-Narrow width keeps the signal centered; wider width introduces phase shifts between left and right channels, creating a broader stereo image.
+Narrow width keeps the signal centered.
+Instead wider width introduces phase shifts between left and right channels creating a broader stereo image.

 - **Mix**
   Crossfades between the original (dry) and processed (wet) signals.
-Moderate settings add depth without overwhelming the original envelope; high values immerse the sound in reflections.
+Moderate settings add depth without overwhelming the original envelope.
+High values immerse the sound in reflections.

 ---